Bybit Card Review 2026

 - Stack the card rewards with any platform-specific promotions or referral bonuses

 One thing that catches new users off guard: reward calculations are based on the fiat value at the time of the transaction, not the crypto amount loaded.
-So if you load 500 dollars worth of ETH and the price drops before you spend, your reward is calculated on the actual purchase amount, not the original load.
-This also works in your favor if the price goes up.
-Understanding this timing aspect helps you plan your card loading strategy.
+So if 500 dollars worth of ETH is loaded and the price drops before spending, the reward is calculated on the actual purchase amount, not the original load.
+This also works in the cardholder's favor if the price goes up.
+Understanding this timing aspect helps with card loading strategy.

 Bybit Card Fees Explained: Every Cost You Should Know